 Between the warming spices of pumpkin pie spice and cinnamon, coupled with the glaze, I was in fall comfort food heaven.
 I loved the bars, hoarded them, and was sad to see the last one go.

-To make these easy pumpkin bars, you’ll need:
+To make these moist pumpkin bars, you’ll need:

 - White chocolate chips

 - All-purpose flour

 - Confectioners’ sugar